Jacqueline Bisset: 1970s

 In 1970, Bisset was one of many stars in the disaster film Airport; her role was that of a pregnant stewardess carrying Dean Martin's love child.
 It was a huge hit.
 Bisset had another starring part in The Grasshopper (1970), which was little seen, and was in The Mephisto Waltz (1971) with Alan Alda.
-She reteamed with real-life romantic partner Sarrazin for the romantic drama Believe in Me, in which she played a drug addict, and had the lead in the comedy Stand Up and Be Counted (1972).
-More popular was The Life and Times of Judge Roy Bean (1972), where she played the daughter of Paul Newman's title character.
+She reteamed with real-life boyfriend Michael Sarrazin for the romantic drama Believe in Me, in which she played a drug addict, and had the lead in the comedy Stand Up and Be Counted (1972).
+More popular was The Life and Times of Judge Roy Bean (1972), in which she played the daughter of Paul Newman's title character.
 She played the female lead in The Thief Who Came to Dinner (1973) with Ryan O'Neal, stepping in for a pregnant Charlotte Rampling.

 Bisset went to France to appear in François Truffaut's Day for Night (1973), earning the respect of European critics and moviegoers as a serious actress.
 She stayed in France to make Le Magnifique (1973) with Jean-Paul Belmondo, a hit in France but little seen in English-speaking countries.
-She was one of many stars in the British whodunnit Murder on the Orient Express (1974), an enormous success.
-In Britain, she starred in the remake of The Spiral Staircase (1975).
+She was one of many stars in Sidney Lumet's whodunnit Murder on the Orient Express (1974), an enormous success.
+In Britain, she starred in a remake of The Spiral Staircase (1975).
 Bisset went to Germany for End of the Game (1975), co-starring Jon Voight.
-In Italy, she played opposite Marcello Mastroianni in Luigi Comencini's The Sunday Woman (1975).
+In Italy, she played the main character in Luigi Comencini's The Sunday Woman (1975) opposite Marcello Mastroianni.
 She returned to Hollywood to support Charles Bronson in St. Ives (1976).

 In 1977, Bisset gained wide publicity in America with The Deep, directed by Peter Yates, who had previously directed her in Bullitt.
 A marketing strategy based around Bisset appearing in some scenes underwater wearing only a white T-shirt for a top helped make the film a box-office success.
 Producer Peter Guber allegedly quipped, "That T-shirt made me a rich man!"
-Many credit her with popularising wet T-shirt contests, but Bisset was disappointed that the marketing of her translucent costume detracted from the film's technical achievements.
-At the time, Newsweek declared her "the most beautiful film actress of all time."
-Shortly thereafter, a UK production, Secrets, that Bisset had made in 1971 was re-released in the United States.
-That movie featured the only extensive nude scenes of Bisset's career and the producers cashed in on her fame.
+Many credit her with popularising wet T-shirt contests, but Bisset herself was disappointed that the marketing of her translucent costume detracted from the film's technical achievements.
+About that time, a UK production, Secrets, that Bisset had made in 1971 was re-released in the United States.
+That movie featured the only extensive nude scenes of Bisset's career and the producers cashed in on her notoriety.

 By 1978, Bisset was a household name.
 She earned a Golden Globe nomination that year as Best Actress – Motion Picture Comedy for her performance opposite George Segal in Who Is Killing the Great Chefs of Europe?, and starred with Anthony Quinn in The Greek Tycoon, playing a role based on Jackie Onassis.
 After these she made Together?
 (1979) in Italy with Terence Stamp and Maximilian Schell.